HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
   image="country-by-tld.png",
-  caption="Accessibile countries by Top Level Domain (TLD).", description="A bar cart with looking at Top Level Domains with more than 45000 domains, we learn about accessibility.
+  caption="Accessibile countries by Top Level Domain (TLD).", description="A bar cart with looking at Top Level Domains with more than 45,000 domains, we learn about accessibility.
 Displayed as a bar chart with the accessible domains .edu (Education), .gov (US Government), Norway, Filand, .io, Canada, USA, .app, UK, Sweden, Ireland, Australia, New Zealand, .co, Austria, Belgium, Switzerland, Denmark, and South Africa, .org.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=783736776&format=interactive", sheets_gid="1209052596", sql_file="lighthouse_score_by_tld"
   )
 }}

-As with the prior chart .edu and .gov domains are the most accessible.
+As with the prior chart `.edu` and `.gov` domains are the most accessible.
 The US Government under Section 508 and <a hreflang="en" href="https://www.levelaccess.com/compliance-overview/section-504-compliance/">Section 504</a>, have had this as part of their mandate for more than two decades.
 Early accessibility legislation and <a hreflang="en" href="https://www.accessibility.com/digital-lawsuits">active lawsuits</a> have driven accessibility adoption in the United States.
 Countries outside of the USA started providing legislation and  enforcement measures for WCAG conformance later.
 Lainey Feingold maintains a great list of <a hreflang="en" href="https://www.lflegal.com/global-law-and-policy/">global law and policy</a>.

 ### Government